 Another key marketing strategy is understanding people who are currently not your customers.
 Start by asking:

 By identifying who isn’t buying your products and why, you can expand your market to include prospective buyers.
 A few ways to discover what they think is by conducting interviews, questionnaires and focus groups.
-Social media is another great source for this feedback.
+Social media is a great source for this feedback.

 Besides the consumer, you’ll have to know the fellow competitors in your market.
 The more insights you gather on your competitors, the more powerful your competitive edge becomes.